naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Shocked: **[faints]**

-WitchArrietty: Aw man...
+WitchArrietty Sad: Aw man...
 I thought you were a real ghost...

 FakeSnicker: You all should've seen the look on your faces!